nachomcapella/Covid-19-dashboard-with-Shiny/README.md

 * **datasets** folder: Contains a copy of [Datadista's GitHub repository](https://github.com/datadista/datasets/tree/master/COVID%2019).
 * **rsconnect/shinyapps.io/nachomcapella** folder: shinnyapps.io stuff.
-* **wwww** folder: Contains the images used in this README file and in the About the tool tab.
+* **www** folder: Contains the images used in this README file and in the About the tool tab.
 Why the www name?
 Because Shiny wants it that way.
 * **README.md**: This file.
 * **app.R**: Contains the main pieces of code.
 They are divided in ui (the user interface) and server (the part that does the operations).
 * **util.R**: Contains additional code that is used by the app.R file.